 A rapid smart transit link between Liverpool and Western Sydney International Airport - the FAST Corridor will connect Liverpool to the Aerotropolis and Airport.

-- Planning Priority 13
+• Planning Priority 13

-A 24-hour Western Sydney

-International Airport growing to reach

-its potential through the Planning

-Partnership, Council will ensure the

-Airport's curfew-free status is
+A 24-hour Western Sydney International Airport growing to reach its potential - through the Planning Partnership, Council will ensure the Airport's curfew-free status is protected.

-- Planning Priority 16

-Rural lands are protected and enhanced an updated Rural Lands Study and protected agricultural land will support the rural economy, ecosystem services and natural landscapes.